Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Abstract

 \section{Abstract}

 Conventional delay-Doppler (DD) communication and sensing systems require transmitting pilot frames at every channel coherence time interval in order to keep track of channel variations at the cost of spectral efficiency.
-In this paper, we propose an approach to utilize data transmissions modulated using arbitrary waveforms for DD channel estimation without requiring pilot transmissions in every coherence time interval.
-Numerical evaluation over practical doubly-selective channel models demonstrate $\sim 1.8 \times$ improvement in spectral efficiency with our proposed data-based approach over conventional pilot-based approaches across various $6$G modulation schemes.
+In this paper, we propose an approach to utilize data transmissions that modulate arbitrary waveforms with zero-mean, unit average energy symbols for DD channel estimation without requiring pilot transmissions in every coherence time interval.
+Numerical evaluation over practical doubly-selective channel models demonstrate $\sim 1.8 \times$ improvement in uncoded spectral efficiency with our proposed data-based approach over conventional pilot-based approaches across various $6$G modulation schemes.